varnerlab/CHEME-4800-5800-ComputingBook/unit-2-data/.ipynb_checkpoints/vectors-matricies-nla-checkpoint.md

 * _Scaling_:  If the first nonzero entry of row $R_{i}$ is $\lambda$, we can convert to $1$ through the operation: $R_{i}\leftarrow{1/\lambda}R_{i}$
 * _Addition and subtraction_: For any nonzero entry below the top one, use an elementary row operation to change it to zero.
 If two rows $R_{i}$ and $R_{j}$ have nonzero entries in column $k$, we can transform the (j,k) entry into a zero using $R_{j}\leftarrow{R}_{j} - (a_{jk}/a_{ik})R_{i}$.

-In Eqn {eq}`eqn-augmented-array-A`, the first row and column entry are non-zero, and interchanging rows does not improve our progress.
+In Eqn {eq}`eqn-augmented-array-A,` the first row and column entry are non-zero, and interchanging rows does not improve our progress.
 However, the leading non-zero coefficient is not `1`; thus, let's use a scaling row operation:

 ```{math}
 :label: eqn-augmented-array-A-step3